bolt-foundry/gambit/README.md

 - **Streaming:** Pass `--stream` (or use the REPL/simulator) to stream tokens from the provider; suspense updates arrive as separate bubbles in the simulator UI.
+- **Turn order:** The assistant speaks first by default (input is provided in the reference context); use `--user-first` to send the user message first.

 ## Development